MetPX/sr3-examples/empty-amqp-pump/sr3_103_Selection.rst

    ubuntu@flow2:~/sr3-examples/empty-amqp-pump$

-will then download only the fruits directory from the all the directories posted by cpost. followed by:
+will then download only the fruits directory from the all the directories posted by cpost:

    ubuntu@flow2:~/sr3-examples/empty-amqp-pump$  **cd ~/hungry**